omni-us/jsonargparse/README.rst

 Classes, methods and function
 =============================

 It is good practice to write python code in which arguments have type hints and are described in the docstrings.
 To make this well written code configurable it wouldn't make sense to duplicate information of types and argument descriptions.
-To avoid this duplication, jsonargparse parsers include methods to automatically add their arguments:
+To avoid this duplication, jsonargparse parsers include methods to automatically add their arguments: :func:`jsonargparse.ArgumentParser.add_class_arguments`, :func:`jsonargparse.ArgumentParser.add_method_arguments` and :func:`jsonargparse.ArgumentParser.add_function_arguments`.
-:func:`jsonargparse.ArgumentParser.add_class_arguments`,
-:func:`jsonargparse.ArgumentParser.add_method_arguments` and
-:func:`jsonargparse.ArgumentParser.add_function_arguments`.

-Take for example that there is a class with its init and a method with docstrings as follows:
+Take for example a class with its init and a method with docstrings as follows:

 .. code-block:: python